Fountain Timber is located south of Bristol between Backwell and Wrington and offers visitors access to the heart of the woods.

-Fountain Forestry bought the Warren in 1957; the name comes from Fountain House, the prestigious post-war building in the City of London with a fountain in the entrance hall.
-These were the offices of Mathew Wrightson Limited a Lloyds insurance company who could offer better fire insurance rates for young plantations than those being offers by other insurance companies.
-The Directors and some of the underwriting names at the time invested in forestry as they could offset the cost against their other income and reduce the high taxes they were paying post war.
-These tax incentives were introduced by the Labour government after 1945 to help replant thousands of acres of private forests following the removal of all the timber for the war effort.
+The name comes from the Fountain House, the prestigious post-war building in the City of London with a fountain in the entrance hall where Mathew Wrightson Limited, a Lloyds insurance company, had their offices.
+Their directors and some of the underwriting names at the time invested in forestry in order to offset the cost against other income and reduce the high taxes they were paying post war and they set up Fountain Forestry.

+Fountain Forestry bought Wrington Warren in 1957.
 When purchased, the land was a mix of arable, rough pasture and small plantations.
 They planted the better land in Larch, the poorer land in Pine.
 A large proportion was planted with Beech with softwood nurse crops, the softwoods were removed after 50 years to reveal Beech woodland.
-Walter Goldstone was the Head Forester at the time responsible for the planting.

-Today, we purchase home grown logs, including Pine, Douglas Fir and Larch, make the best possible use of the prime timber through our own sawmills to produce material for fencing, gates posts etc. The residual material is then used to produce everything from Bark strips, timber chips, woodchips for biomass boilers; some is even composted for garden mulches etc. In fact we aim to use every part of the timber purchased, the sawdust and shavings goes to local contractors for use with livestock.
+Today, we purchase home grown logs, including Pine, Douglas Fir and Larch and make the best possible use of the prime timber through our own sawmills to produce material for fencing, gates posts etc. The residual material is then used to produce everything from bark strips, timber chips, woodchips for biomass boilers to garden mulches.
+In fact we aim to use every part of the timber purchased, the sawdust and shavings go to local contractors for use with livestock.